sireum/virtual-reactor-hooks/README.md

 or a raw
 [VirtualTimeScheduler](https://projectreactor.io/docs/test/release/api/reactor/test/scheduler/VirtualTimeScheduler.html)
 ?**
-Some Flux/Mono operators work on a particular scheduler by default and exit virtual time.
+Some Flux/Mono operators work on a particular scheduler by default and thus exit virtual time.
 Even if a user manually managed a `VirtualTimeScheduler` (and always remembered to pass it to these operators), they are still blocked from transforming the stream with third-party libraries or any other potentially offending code.
 Reactor's StepVerifier.withVirtualTime() fixes this issue by injecting a VirtualTimeScheduler into all Scheduler